Jim Hurst: Career

 Hurst began his career with playing country music in the 1980s and 90s.
 He was the guitarist for Holly Dunn and the Rio Band where he played both nationally and internationally.
 He toured with Trisha Yearwood where he played acoustic and electric guitar.

-Hurst joined Claire Lynch and the Front Porch String Band in 1995.
-During that time he met Missy Raines and they formed the duet "Jim Hurst and Missy Raines," playing together until 2000.
+Hurst joined Claire Lynch and the Front Porch String Band in 1995 and helped Lynch form the new band in 2005.
+He was a member up until 2010 when Matt Wingate signed on as guitarist; Hurst returned when Wingate left in 2015.
+During his time with the original Front Porch String Band, he met Missy Raines and they formed the duet "Jim Hurst and Missy Raines," playing together until 2000.
 During their time together they released two albums which won them International Bluegrass Music Awards for Guitar Player of the Year and Bass Player of the Year in both 2001 and 2002.
-Hurst has returned to play with Lynch for a brief time in 2015 when her guitarist Matt Wingate left her group.

 Hurst also performed Sara Evans, appearing on her 1998 album No Place That Far with both acoustic guitar and vocals.
 He was also nominated for Guitar Player of the Year in 2015, an award presented by the International Bluegrass Music Association.